Table of Contents

 - Navigate to Organisation -> Users

-- Push the Add New User button if this is a brand new user, or if the user already exists, select the user and push the Modify User button.
+- Push the Add New User button if this is a brand new user.

 - Enter the required information as per the table above.